 After much planning and hard labour, I have a fabulous full ceramic studio in our barn where I spend an inordinate amount of time.
 The views and the light are perfect and when I need a break, a walk up the hill behind the barn usually gets me going on another project!

-While I'm mostly concentrating on artist-run sales, you can find my work at the Gust Gallery in Waterton and the Glenbow Museum Shop and at the Western Showcase at the Calgary Stampede.
+While I'm mostly concentrating on artist-run sales, you can find my work at the Gust Gallery in Waterton (closed over the winter) Palliser Art and Framing, and the Glenbow Museum Shop and at the Western Showcase at the Calgary Stampede.